Zhaotong Yunnan, China Travel Guide

 Navigating Zhaotong becomes simpler with local map apps (Baidu Maps, Amap) and a number of simple Chinese phrases.

-Consider hiring a private driver for short trips to more remote attractions or if you value comfort and personalized itineraries.
+Contemplate hiring a private driver for short trips to more remote attractions or in the event that you value comfort and personalized itineraries.